 Instructions

-- Strain and serve cold or over ice.
+- After the switchel has chilled and “marinated” overnight, strain it and serve cold or over ice.

 Notes

-YOU WILL NEED: 8-cup mason jar or Large Pitcher
+YOU WILL NEED: 8-cup mason jar or large pitcher with lid

-Store in the refrigerator up to 2 days.
+Storage: For the best flavor, switchel is best stored in the refrigerator for up to 2 days.

 Recommended Products